Small business ideas that actually work in 2026

 AI consulting

-An AI consulting business helps small and midsize companies identify where artificial intelligence can save time, cut costs, or improve their operations.
-Many businesses know they should adopt AI but don't know where to start.
+An AI consulting business helps companies identify where artificial intelligence can save time or cut costs.
+Many businesses know they should use AI but do not know where to start.

-You assess a client's workflows, recommend the right tools (such as chatbots, content generators, or data analysis platforms), and guide implementation.
+You assess a client's workflows and recommend the right tools.
+These include chatbots, content generators, or data analysis platforms.
 Startup costs are low since the work is knowledge-based, and rates typically range from $100 to $300 per hour.

 AI content services

-An AI content services business uses artificial intelligence tools to help clients produce written, visual, or video content at scale.
+An AI content services business uses AI tools to help clients produce content at scale.
+This includes written, visual, or video content.
 You combine AI output with human editing to deliver polished results faster than traditional methods.

 Services can include blog posts, social media content, product descriptions, email campaigns, and marketing copy.
 Clients value the speed and cost savings, and you add quality control and brand alignment.
 Startup costs are under $500 for AI subscriptions and basic tools.